Ellie Simmonds: Youngest recipient of an MBE

 The global events that followed caused her to postpone her plans, and gave her more time to consider her future career paths and new adventures – in and out of the pool.

-Simmonds said to the Guardian she felt the pressure and expectations often forced upon athletes, pressured to win to keep the favor of the public, and therefore had not set herself any targets for Tokyo.
+Simmonds said to the Guardian she felt the pressure and expectations often forced upon athletes, pressured to win to keep the favour of the public, and therefore had not set herself any targets for Tokyo.

 "I'm just going to go out there and compete and give it everything because we had four months in 2020 when we were out of the pool and I couldn't train," the champion said in the article.